 Fourth Step: In the event a grievance has not been satisfactorily resolved at the Third Step, the grievant shall file within five (5) school days of the superintendent's written decision, a copy of the grievance with the board secretary.
 Within ten (10) school days after such written grievance is filed, the Board of Education shall file a written decision with the grievant, which decision shall include the reasons therewith.
-The decision of the Board of Education filed (See "Appendix C".)
+The decision of the Board of Education function of the Board of Education shall be considered final.
+(See "Appendix C".)